Adewale J. Ogunleye*, Olushola S. Olaolu, Nuraddeen B. Ibrahim and Anthony A. James Pages 378 - 386 ( 9 )

 Methods: Here, quantitative structure activity relationship, molecular docking and microscopic studies were used to describe the mode of inhibition of selected compounds from the pathogen box PGK and GAPDH.

-School of Biological and Medical Physics, Moscow Institute of Physics and Technology, Nigerian Institute for Trypanosomiasis Research, Vom, Plateau state, National Agricultural Extension and Research Liaison Services, Ahmadu Bello Univerity, Zaria, Nigerian Institute for Trypanosomiasis Research, Vom, Plateau state
+School of Biological and Medical Physics, Moscow Institute of Physics and Technology, Moscow, Nigerian Institute for Trypanosomiasis Research, Vom, Plateau State, National Agricultural Extension and Research Liaison Services, Ahmadu Bello Univerity, Zaria, Nigerian Institute for Trypanosomiasis Research, Vom, Plateau State